3xg3lin/3xg3lin.github.io/_posts/2023-11-08-forensics-artifacts.markdown

 📝 **Note: We can compare the GUID in this registry key with the Disk ID specified in the device definition to associate names with unique devices.**

 ### What is NTFS file system?
+File Allocation Table (FAT) is one of the default file systems for Microsoft Operating Systems, at least until the late 1990s.
+However, FAT doesn't offer much for security, reliability and recovery capabilities.
+It also has certain limitations when it comes to file and volume sizes.
+Hence, Microsoft developed a newer file system called the New Technology File System (NTFS) to add these features.

+### What is these features in NTFS?
++ Journaling: The NTFS file system keeps a log of changes to the metadata in the volume.
+This feature helps the system recover from a crash.
+This log is stored in **$LOGFILE** in the volume's root directory.
++ Access Controls: The NTFS file system has access controls that define the owner of a file/directory and permissions for each user.
+FAT doesn't have these access controls.
++ Volume Shadow Copy: The NTFS file system keeps track of changes made to a file using a feature called Volume Shadow Copies.
+Using this feature, a user can restore previous file versions for recovery or system restore.
+📝 **Note: Ransomware actors have been observed deleting shadow copies on file systems to prevent victims from recovering data.**
++ Alternate Data Streams: